 Some VPN ad blockers are not recommended

 There are a few other ad-blocker VPNs available, but I don’t recommend them.
-Here are two VPN services that claim to be ad blockers but that you should definitely avoid:
+Here are two VPN services that claim to be ad blockers but that you should avoid:

 CyberGhost ad blocker (traffic manipulation)